 Can a booster seat be a carry on?

 Yes, a booster seat can be a carry on!
-We’ve done it many times… but it depends on the size.
+We’ve taken booster seats on airplanes many times… but it depends on the size.
 If you’re bringing a backless booster, it’s easy to stick under the seat in front of your child or in the overhead bin.
 For a traditional booster seat, we bring this one thanks to its integrated carry handle and road trip friendly cup holders.
 If we won’t be doing too much driving, we love this inflatable booster seat that packs down into our son’s backpack.
 Read my in-depth Bubblebum review here.

 If your child isn’t ready for a backless booster seat, your best bet for taking a booster seat as a carry on is to pick up a folding booster seat.
 Sadly my favorite folding booster seat (pictured below) has been discontinued.
 The next best option is the Peg Perego Viaggio Flex 120, which should fit in most overhead bins but perhaps not on the smallest regional hopper planes.

 There are plenty of other travel highback booster car seats to choose from, but many of them fold too big to take as a carry on.
 If need be, you can remove the back of a normal booster seat and check it in a hard-sided suitcase and bring the backless portion as a carry on.
 Even if your luggage gets lost, you’ll still be able to use the backless portion on its own in a pinch.

 Do you need a booster seat bag?